 Today I want to talk about some of the pitfalls a business can become victim to when establishing a brand.
 Great positioning requires that your offering is clearly associated with a product category the consumer explicitly or implicitly understands and then distinguishing your product from others in that category.
 This is a three-step process: 1) establishing category membership, 2) clearly defining how the product fits into the category (determining those all-important points of parity), and 3) rising above the crowd by exclaiming the exclusive benefit(s) of the product that is unique and that the competing products simply don’t offer.
 Dangers abound in this process and many brands have failed to execute the strategy effectively.
 Brand positioning can be a slippery slope, so here are 5 potential pitfalls to consider as you analyze your own brand’s positioning.

 1. Establish your brand position first, build awareness second.
 Establishing a strong brand position is an internal exercise that starts at product development and continues through rollout.
 Companies can easily fall ion the trap of working to build awareness of their product or brand without first positioning carefully.
 Understand and create your positioning before building awareness.

 2. Care about what your customers care about.
 Promoting attributes that your customers don’t care about can serve to erode your brand, damage your positioning, and allow competitors to establish market share ahead of you.
 Listen to customers, research the competitive landscape, and build or enhance products that consumers want.
-37signals does a great job at this – their products such as Basecamp are developed to solve problems for customers through aapproach that values simplicity and ease of use.
+Basecamp does a great job at this – their products are developed to solve problems for customers through an approach that values simplicity and ease of use.

 Design Done Better